 What we don't: A bit too stiff and heavy to be a daily trainer.

-The Cascadia 18 remains the same in most respects, with the notable addition of a new quick-drying mesh upper and overlays in high-wear areas to help improve durability.
-And despite the shoe’s wide base and all-terrain-vehicle feel, we’ve found it to be more precise than the boat-like Speedgoat, even while traversing off-camber terrain.
+The Cascadia 18 remains the same as its predecessor in most respects, with the notable addition of a quick-drying mesh upper and overlays in high-wear areas to help improve durability.
+And despite the shoe’s wide base and all-terrain-vehicle feel, we’ve found it to be more precise than the boat-like Speedgoat above, even while traversing off-camber terrain.
 Of course, the Cascadia still can’t match the speed or light weight of some of the top models here, and we think it’s a bit overkill for a daily trainer (the 17 and 18 are an ounce heavier than the 16 for the pair).
-But for a trail shoe that will provide reliable stability and protection mile after mile—and double as a capable hiking design—the Cascadia remains one of the best all-rounders in the game, yet again.
+But for a trail shoe that will provide reliable stability and protection mile after mile—and double as a capable hiking shoe—the Cascadia remains one of the best all-rounders in the game.

 See the Men's Brooks Cascadia 18 See the Women's Brooks Cascadia 18